You are here

 Located in Washington, DC, QATC develops and implements quality management and training programs for all IO staff, ensures that internal and external communication is current and accurate, and participates in meetings with governmental and non-government partners to promote the mission of the agency.
 In particular, QATC is responsible for ensuring that all overseas officers have the tools and knowledge they need to address the full range of complicated adjudication issues they will encounter, their host country’s culture and traditions, and any safety issues inherent in their new environment.

-IO international field offices are located at 25 US embassies, and consulates in 22 countries within three districts.
-District offices are located in Bangkok, Mexico City, and Rome.
+IO international field offices are located at 25 US embassies, and consulates in 22 countries within three districts, the Asia Pacific (APAC) District; the Latin America, Canada and the Caribbean (LACC) District; and the Europe, Middle East and Asia (EMEA) District.
+District offices are located in Bangkok, Mexico City and Rome, respectively.
 The international district organizational charts are available here:

 Nearly 78 percent of IO staff work overseas.
 Tours of duty for the overseas officer corps are typically between two to five years.
 Our overseas workload is diverse and can be separated into three general areas: Immigration Services, Fraud Detection and Deterrence, and Inter and Intra-Government Liaison.